Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/set-up-the-sdk.md

 # Set up the SDK

+In this section, we provide information to help you set up the SDK.

 ## Configure the Experience Platform extension

+Before you can use the SDK, you must first set it up.

 ### Set up the required configuration

-Configure a bundle configuration called `ADBMobileConfig.json` in your application's assets folder, with the following content:
+In your application's assets folder, configure a bundle configuration called `ADBMobileConfig.json` with the following content:

 ```
 {